21 January 2019 (updated: 18 July 2024)

 If you’re already having difficulties with complex composition, it’s not so easy to isolate areas that are causing a problem.
 You have to go through the whole structure, starting with turning off some of the groups of layers and exporting parts of the animation.
 Preview it with Lottie and check which part is generating the complication.
 After discovering the problem, you should dig into those layers, remove additional paths or rebuild it differently.

 Gradient problems are not unique, but I was shocked when I first found the solution.
-The most common issue is that a colourful gradient is exported as black&white.
-When your colours don’t seem to work, check if your After Effects is in English and if all your layers and compositions are named uniquely in English.
+The most common issue is that a colorful gradient is exported as black and white.
+When your colors don’t seem to work, check if your After Effects is in English and if all your layers and compositions are named uniquely in English.
 It doesn’t work every time, but it has worked during my tests.

 Despite a few restrictions, Lottie is a powerful tool.
 First of all, the workflow is really straightforward.
+Designers can create rich lottie animations with complex interactions without it being time-consuming, and developers can easily convert these animations into code.
 Designers can simply export their animations from After Effects and developers can easily drop that into their app’s assets.
 Besides that, Lottie is cross-platform so you can use the same JSON file on the web as well as on iOS apps.
 It’s also worth considering using Lottie because of its scalability of vector animations and its lightweight exported files.

 If you are having any problems with the process, I would recommend searching through Airbnb’s Github or post about your issues there.
 I’ve noticed that the support is really helpful, and respond to every concern.